J. William (Will) Piereson

 - JD, cum laude, Harvard Law School, 2017; Executive Editor, Harvard National Security Journal; Member, The Federalist Society

-- BA, cum laude, Williams College, 2011; Honors Thesis Student in Political Science; Recipient, C. David Harris Award for Best Essay in Political Theory, 2009
+- BA (Political Science, History, and Leadership Studies), cum laude, Williams College, 2011; Honors Thesis Student in Political Science; Recipient, C. David Harris Award for Best Essay in Political Theory, 2009